 Pseudoephredine (the active ingredient in Sudafed and similar cold medications), methergine, bromocriptine or large amounts of sage, parsley or peppermint can affect your milk.
 If you find your milk supply has dropped and realize you have taken one of the medications listed here, ask your doctor about an alternative treatment for your cold or health ailment.
 Increased breastfeeding and possibly pumping will help you build up your milk production again.

-The problem may lie with your little one; it may be difficult for him to get the milk from your breasts.
+The problem may not even be low milk supply, but lie with your little one; it may be difficult for him to get the milk from your breasts.
 He may, for example, have a tongue-tie.
 That means the thin membrane of tissue at the bottom of his mouth is holding the baby’s tongue too tightly, so that he’s not able to use it properly to extract the milk.
 (A baby doesn’t really suck the milk out of your breast, he uses his tongue to help compress the breast and push the milk into his mouth.)
 In many cases this is fairly easy to see, but for some babies the restricting membrane is at the back of the tongue and harder to identify.
 Check to see if your baby is able to stick his tongue out (over his bottom lip) and that he touches it to the roof of his mouth when crying.
 If your baby is tongue-tied, the membrane can be clipped by a doctor and the baby’s ability to breastfeed will improve quickly.
 Other problems can also cause sucking difficulties (such as cleft lip and cleft palate), so if you suspect your baby isn’t feeding well, check with an expert or your doctor.

 There are many books and programs that offer sleep-training methods to get babies to sleep longer at night without waking for feedings.
 While these techniques can work for some families, the loss of those night feedings can mean problems with weight gain for some babies.
 Why?
 Mothers vary a lot in how much milk they are able to store in their breasts between feedings.
 With no feedings overnight, their milk supply starts to drop.
 The level of prolactin (the hormone that signals the breasts to make milk) is also higher during night feedings, so the lowered overall prolactin can also contribute to a drop in milk.
-It’s hard to resist the lure of more sleep, but for many mothers, those nightly feedings are essential to keep milk production high.
+It’s hard to resist the lure of more sleep, but for many mothers, those nightly feedings are essential to avoid low milk supply.
 If you have started sleep training and find your milk supply going down, consider reintroducing one or two night feedings.

 Your breasts make milk continuously, but the rate at which milk is made depends on how empty they are.
 You’ll make more milk when your breasts are close to empty and less milk when they are already filled up.
 When your baby is feeding infrequently, because you have put him on a three- or four-hour schedule for example, or because you are giving him a pacifier to stretch out the time between feedings, your breasts are fuller for longer periods of time.
 That means milk production slows down.
 When babies are breastfed in response to their cues, they tend to have shorter, frequent feedings and this means the breasts are emptier most of the time and so they continue to produce plenty of milk.